rizikolik/CaseStudy/README.md

 ### Improvement Ideas

 Test cases could be improved and error message names could be better. <br>
-A documentation page could be good.
+A documentation page that explians data flow could be good.

 </details>